The arduous journey of a bereaved son, from Delhi to a village in Bihar

 Working as a daily wage earner since he was only 14, Dipu was out of work but had planned to stay back at his shanty in Sarai Kale Khan until receiving the terrible news.
 We had been visiting the Anand Vihar bus terminus with food for the hapless migrants ever since the mass exodus began.
 On Monday evening, the number of people was far less and it appeared that the business of sending off migrants was over.
 Suddenly we spotted this young man, weeping inconsolably," says Yogita Bhayana, Delhi-based social worker.

-Bhayana, who has been better known for her activism against sexual crimes in the aftermath of the Nirbhaya gang rape incident, swung into action but met with initial disappointment.
-"I rang up many legislators and bureaucrats in Delhi for help.
-They all told me the restrictions on movement of people from one place to another have tightened and it was impossible to help Dipu reach his village and attend his mothers funeral.
+Bhayana, who has been better known for her activism against sexual crimes in the aftermath of the Nirbhaya gang rape incident, swung into action but met initial disappointment. initial disappointment..

-"I tweeted furiously, tagging the chief ministers of Delhi, Uttar Pradesh and Bihar, hoping for help to come from whichever corner possible.
-I was told that my tweets had gone viral, with Bihar politicians like Tejashwi Yadav, Pappu Yadav and Chirag Paswan sharing these on their official handles.
-However, concrete help eluded us, she told PTI over phone.

-Bhayana said, it was late in the evening when she got a call from the Resident Commissioner of Bihar Vipin Gupta, who said he had been tipped off about her tweets by the office of Chief Minister Nitish Kumar.
-"Gupta asked me to come right away which I did.
-He was forthcoming with help and wasted no time in giving a signed and stamped letter authorising travel to Bihar.
-There was a small obstacle, though, as he said he was not in a position to arrange a vehicle.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)